 Pursuant to the 1992 NHL Government Settlement, NHL pleaded guilty to the charge of presenting two false claims to the Civilian Health and Medical Program of the Uniformed Services ("CHAMPUS") and paid a \$1 million fine.
 In connection with pending and threatened civil claims, NHL also agreed to pay \$100 million to the Federal government in installments.
 At December 31, 1994, the remaining payments due to the government under the 1992 NHL Government Settlement aggregated \$11.0 million.
-Concurrent with the 1992 NHL Government Settlement, NHL settled related Medicaid claims with states that account for over 99.5% of its Medicaid business and paid \$10.4 million to the settling states
+Concurrent with the 1992 NHL Government for over 99.5% of its Medicaid business and paid \$10.4 million to the settling states.